 Avoiding constipation can help reduce abdominal pain and softer stools make those first few post-birth poops easier.

 Throughout pregnancy and the months following delivery, your body goes through many hormonal changes which can lead to mood swings.
 These mood swings are natural and common.
+It is usual to cry over little things or to be more frustrated than usual with the daily chores and interactions of life.
+However, if you feel that you are functioning less well day by day, please reach out to your provider.

 Some women also experience more severe mood changes like postpartum depression and postpartum anxiety.
 Postpartum depression affects up to 1 in 4 moms.
 Common signs include:

 In the first week after birth, your breasts will swell as they fill with milk for your newborn, causing them to feel sore and tender.
-This discomfort typically goes away as your baby breastfeeds more regularly.
+This discomfort typically improves as your baby breastfeeds more regularly.
 If you’re formula feeding, the engorgement will only last a few days until your body stops making milk.

 If you are breastfeeding, you may experience some nipple pain and cracking during the first few days as you and your baby learn which positions work best and the optimal way to latch.
 If this pain does not go away, you should meet with a lactation consultant to make sure that your baby is latching correctly and for other breastfeeding tips.